axel-a-arnone/pw_checker/README.md

 - Checking the strength of the selected password
 - Estimating the number of tries necessary to guess it
+- Checking if the input password appears in a hacked passwords database
 - Automatically generate a compliant password